 Nearly four decades after starting a parade corps, the organization has bridged out to form a competitive off-season color guard unit to compete in Winter Guard International (WGI).
 In 1981 the corps briefly fielded such a unit, but it did not last.
 In 2009 the independent winterguard unit Anthem joined with the Bluecoats to become Artistry IN BLUE.
 In an affiliated program, the goal of the group is to stoke the support and involvement of young performers in Northeast Ohio.
 Artistry IN BLUE has earned top honors at WGI and is recognized, just as the parent Bluecoats, as one of the most creative and fan-engaging units in its activity.

 In the winter of 2014, alumni of the corps, which by now numbered nearly 2,000, discussed through social media the idea of starting an alumni performance ensemble as a project of the Bluecoats.
 Within 10 weeks the project moved from idea, to rehearsal, to its first performance at the Bluecoat’s home show in Akron under the name Rhythm IN BLUE.
 The goal of the unit is to provide performance opportunities for Bluecoats alumni, and to become an entertainment wing of the corps for local events that conflict with the Bluecoats competitive schedule and limited performance season.
-The unit’s debut in June of 2014 saw over 50 alumni bring back to life iconic tunes from the corps’ past repertoire.
+The unit’s debut in June of 2014 saw over 50 alumni bring back to life iconic tunes from the corps’ past repertoire and has performed each summer since.

-Today the Bluecoats boast more appearances in Drum Corps International’s elite Finals than all but six other corps in the history of the activity.
+Today the Bluecoats boast more appearances in Drum Corps International’s elite Finals than all but six other corps in the history of the activity, one of only two corps to have finished in every top 12 placement.
 They also attract some of the marching activity’s best designers and instructors and enjoy promotional relationships with many of the marching music industry’s top instrument and accessory suppliers.
 Audition camps for the corps spread from the original downtown Boys Club in the 1970s, to the “new” Boys Club and adjoining Souers School in the ‘80s and ‘90s, to regional auditions around the nation in the 2000s.
 Just like a premier college athletic program attracts national talent to its campus, the Bluecoats now attract the highest national – and international – talent to Canton.

 - Gold Medal – 2016 DCI World Champions